 In New York, generally, a rear-ending collision is the fault of the vehicle that strikes another vehicle in the rear.
 This type of crash happens when two vehicles are traveling in a straight line in the same direction and the car located behind the other, strikes the leading vehicle in the back.

 New York law holds the driver in the rear position liable for causing the accident in most situations.
 This is because he or she did not leave an adequate stopping distance to avoid a crash in the first place.
 According to the safe stopping distance rule, the car in back must allow enough space between his or her vehicle and the vehicle in front to stop safely without striking the other car.
-This applies in emergency situations and inclement weather as well.
+This applies to emergency situations and inclement weather as well.

 One exception to the rule of automatically assigning blame to the rear driver is when the lead driver cuts in front of him or her so closely that the rear driver can’t stop in time to avoid a collision.
 The lead driver could also strike the vehicle of the driver in the rear position by accidentally shifting the vehicle into reverse.
-After a vehicle crash, a rear-end accident attorney will work with accident investigator to study the damage on each vehicle after a rear-end collision to gauge how the accident occurred and who is at fault in a car accident rear-ending.
+After a vehicle crash, a rear-end accident attorney will work with accident investigators to study the damage on each vehicle after a rear-end collision to gauge how the accident occurred and who is at fault in a car accident rear-ending.

 Scenario: Fault in a Car Accident When Backing Up (Parking Lot Scenario)